 - Prep & Secondary: 29-30 May 2025

 For teachers undertaking their first year of teaching we highly recommend participation in our Ab Initio course as an addition to the PGCE.
 This will provide you with some basic knowledge and skills to start teaching.

 Your subject specialism

-Different school subjects demand different teaching methods and resources, so part of the course will be taught by a subject specialist.
+For Secondary IPGCE trainees, different school subjects demand different teaching methods and resources, so part of the course will be taught by a subject specialist.
 We can teach all school subjects including Art, Music, Design Technology, Food Technology, Business Studies & Economics, Biology, Chemistry, Physics, Maths, Computing, English, Drama, Classics, Modern Languages, Arabic, Geography, History, Politics, Citizenship and PSHE, Religious Studies, Psychology and PE.